 Learning Outcomes.
-To achieve this unit a learner must be able to: Assessment Criteria: Assessment of these outcomes demonstrates a learner can: this unit a learner must be able to. demonstrates a learner can.
-1: Know the internal and external factors involved in human resources planning in organisation.
+To achieve this unit a learner must be able to: Assessment Criteria: Assessment of these outcomes demonstrates a learner can: 1: Know the internal and external factors involved in human resources planning in organisation.
 1.1: Describe how an organisation considers the internal and external factors when planning requirement of human resources.
 1.2: Describe how an organisation identifies skills for employee to carry out a job function.
 2: Understand know how an organisation motivates its employees.
 2.1: Identify different ways how an organisation can motivate employees.
 3: Know how organisations manage and measure employee performance.
 3.1 Describe how an organisation can manage and measure employee performance.
 4: Understand how organisations cooperate with their employees.
 4.1: Describe how organisations gain cooperation from their employees.